 Excuses aside, some days I have just gone for it!
 I have tacked up with no one around and went for it.
-It may have only been a small achievement, hacking round one field at a time.
-BUT, I did it.
+It may have only been a small achievement, hacking around one field at a time.
+But, I did it.
 I really do think it is worth celebrating the small wins too!

-The conversation first starts with listening.
-We as riders listen to our horse through multiple cues – the posture, the movement and the ‘feel’ of their emotions.
-Horses listen to us as riders via our posture, our tone and our aid.
-For me, my horse feels my emotions too, my fear.
+We as riders listen to our horses through multiple cues – their posture, their movement, and the ‘feel’ they give us.
+Horses listen to us as riders via our own posture, our tone of voice, body language, and our aids.
+For me, my horse feels my emotions too, which means feeling my fear.

-As for posture, well…. my own posture has its downsides.
-You only have to ask my friend Debbie (movement educator, sports therapist and now author) I have worked with Debbie to adjust my posture and movement off the horse.
-Aiming to put my changes to good when on the horse.
-But… I know the minute my nerves kick in my body language changes.
-I turn tense in the saddle like my body has frozen and I want to curl into the foetal position!
-Although this is not something I can just switch off the nerves like a button but each time I am making brave steps to change, I am becoming consciously aware of what my body is doing.
-I am learning to recognise what signal I am sending to my horse, whether it is good or bad, it gives me a chance to change it.
+I know the minute my nerves kick in my body language changes.
+When the horse spooks, I turn tense in the saddle like my body has frozen and I want to curl into the fetal position!
+I know I can’t just switch off the nerves like a button but each time I ride, I try to breathe more and become more in tune with what my body is doing.
+I’m learning to recognise what signal I’m sending to my horse, whether it is good or bad, it gives me a chance to change it.

-There is a lot of things to think of to make positive changes that will aid in improving confidence and in turn the conversation with your horse.
-Breaking it down into small bite size chunks is making me personally feel it could be achievable!
+There are a lot of things to think of to make positive changes that will aid in improving confidence and in turn the conversation with your horse.
+Breaking it down into small bite-size chunks is making me personally feel it could be achievable!

 I will keep you all updated on my progress and would love to hear about yours.